dapperlabs/nba-smart-contracts/README.md

 Multiple moments can be minted from the same edition and each receives a serial number that indicates where in the edition it was minted.

-Therefore each moment is a resource object with roughly the following structure:
+Each moment is a resource object with roughly the following structure:

 ```cadence